ColorlibHQ/gentelella/README.md

 npm install --save-dev
 ```

 It will install tools needed for compiling.
 The tools will be installed locally, into `node_modules` directory.
-Next, install all dependecies:
+Next, install all dependencies:

 ```
 bower install